clegergh/DATA/data_3101_syllabus.md

 ## Due dates

 Due dates are included in the syllabus so that we can plan our work.
-You do not need to tell me if your work will be late.
-However, any work submitted later than 5 days after the due date will not be assessed in time for you to receive feedback and continue to develop your work.
+Up to 5 grace days are available to each student.
+Work submitted later than 5 days after the due date will not be assessed, unless this is an approved accommodation.
 It is difficult to meet the course learning objectives if you habitually submit work late.

 ## Recordings